 \section{Introduction}

-Recently, we have seen a consistent --- some are rapid while others are more steady --- progress of quantum information technologies, and it should now be evident that our future society thrives upon these technologies we are going to develop in coming years.
-All of the technologies are made available by the application of quantum mechanics, which was established nearly a century ago but still defies our deeper understanding in many respects, such as the non-local correlation arising from quantum entanglement and the non-causal change inherent in quantum measurement.
-The crux of the matter behind these phenomena is arguably the renunciation of local reality, and in this regard the uncertainty principle has been deemed as the basis to guide us to the proper comprehension of the quantum world.
-Nevertheless, we have also been aware that the uncertainty principle, which was originally introduced by Heisenberg \cite{Heisenberg_1927}, is too vague to deduce rigorously testable statements, except for providing intuitive arguments which are helpful yet sometimes deceptive and misleading.
+In recent years, we have seen a consistent --- some are rapid while others are more steady --- progress of quantum information technologies, and it should now be evident that their developments in coming years shall come to be one of the most basic foundations upon which our future society thrives.
+All of these technologies are made available by the application of quantum mechanics, which was established nearly a century ago, but yet defies our deeper understanding in many respects, such as the non-local correlation arising from quantum entanglement and the non-causal change inherent in quantum measurement.
+The crux of the matter behind these phenomena is arguably the renunciation of local reality, and in this regard the uncertainty principle has been deemed as the basis to guide us to the genuine comprehension of the quantum world.
+Nevertheless, we have also been aware that the uncertainty principle, which was originally introduced by Heisenberg \cite{Heisenberg_1927}, is too vague to deduce rigorously testable statements, except for providing intuitive arguments which are oftentimes helpful yet could occasionally be deceptive and misleading.

 The earliest attempt to remove the vagueness was made by Kennard \cite{Kennard_1927} who provided a mathematical formulation of the uncertainty principle in terms of the standard deviations for the pair of position and momentum observables, giving the familiar lower bound $\hbar/2$ for their product.
-Subsequently, its generalization for arbitrary observables $A$ and $B$ was given by Robertson \cite{Robertson_1929} with the lower bound expressed by the expectation value of the commutator $\lvert \langle [A, B] \rangle_{\!\rho}\rvert/2$ for the state $\rho$ under consideration.
-On account of the mathematical clarity, the Kennard-Robertson inequality became a standard textbook material as an exposition of the uncertainty principle, despite that it has little to do with measurement to which Heisenberg attributed the cause of the uncertainty in his discourse \cite{Heisenberg_1927}.
+Subsequently, its generalization for arbitrary observables $A$ and $B$ was given by Robertson \cite{Robertson_1929} with the lower bound expressed by the expectation value of their commutator $\abs{ \lev{ [A, B] }{\rho} }/2$ for the state $\rho$ under consideration.
+On account of the mathematical clarity, the Kennard--Robertson inequality became a standard textbook material as an exposition of the uncertainty principle, despite the fact that it has little to do with the notion of measurement to which Heisenberg attributed the cause of the uncertainty in his discourse.